soderlind/redis-queue/README.md

 # Redis Queue for WordPress

+>NOTE: This is experimental, you might not need it :bowtie:

 Robust Redis-backed background job processing for WordPress.
 Provides prioritized, delayed, and retryable jobs with an admin UI, REST API, token-based auth (scopes + rate limiting), and extensibility for custom job types.

 A production-ready queue system for WordPress, following best practices and patterns.